Skip to content

 Self-image

-Legend: The pink and blue colored concepts refer to the inner component of the personality of the organization.
-The orange terms are influenced or guided by the pink and blue qualities.
+Legend: The pink and blue colored concepts refer to the inner component of the organization's personality.
+The orange concepts are influenced or driven by the pink and blue qualities.
 The gray texts refer to the hard, physical, outer characteristics of the organization.

 Identity more than core values

-In the identity matrix, identity in the sense of person or personality is characterized on the basis of (on average 3 to 5) core values, which together -according to our definition- form the essence or soul of the organization.
+In the identity matrix, identity in the sense of person or personality is characterized by (on average 3 to 5) core values, which together -according to our definition- form the essence or soul of the organization.
 Drives and ambitions are often mentioned in the same breath as the core values.
-Concepts that together with the core values form the central body of thought of the organization.
+Terms that together with the core values form the central ideas of the organization.
 In addition, the language or tone of voice of the organization is also considered.
-This gives the organization a writing and speaking style that, together with presentation and behavior, form the communication style.
-Incidentally, this is the part that is filled in not by us as a design agency, but by a communications agency.
+This also gives the organization a writing and speaking style which, together with presentation and behavior, form the communication style.
+Incidentally, this is the part that is not done by us as a design agency, but by a communications agency.
 TD Cascade works with established partners for this purpose.
-But that doesn't mean that the corporate identity is complete.
-Because the organisational culture and structure, knowledge (expertise) and skills (technology), as well as the service offering or core activity of the organisation also contribute to this.
-And furthermore all physical matters, such as buildings and interiors, signage, vehicle fleet, clothing and merchandise, to name the most common.
+But this does not make the corporate identity complete.
+Because the organizational culture and structure, knowledge (expertise) and skills (technology), as well as the services or core activity of the organization also contribute to it.
+And further, all physical things, such as buildings and interiors, signage, vehicle fleet, clothing and merchandise, to name the most common.

-All these things together form the identity of a company or organisation.
-It therefore encompasses more than just personality or core values.
-How the different identity characteristics relate to each other is clearly shown by the identity matrix.
-But this does not yet make clear why only the core values are used as a starting point or basis for the corporate design.
-Let us first take a closer look at the concepts of profile and positioning.
+All these things together make up the identity of a company or organization.
+Which therefore encompasses more than just personality or core values.
+How the various identity characteristics relate to each other is clear from the identity matrix.
+But this does not yet make clear why only the core values are used as the starting point or basis for corporate design.
+To that end, let us first consider the concepts of profile and positioning in more detail.

-Logo and corporate identity give the organization a face, also called visual identity or profile.
-This profile is used to position the organization, i.e. give it a place in the market.
-This means the place that the organization occupies in the mind of the consumer compared to the competition.
-Important here are the differences, especially the differences in values, drives and ambitions, expressed in the various missions and visions.
-What does one organization stand for and what does the other stand for?
-So positioning is actually a kind of double-whammy with the characterizations used to analyze identity.
-Identity is the view from the inside and positioning is the view from the outside.
-But it is primarily the search for the differences that makes the use of positioning as a starting point for designing the visual identity so valuable.
-Because by identifying what or who an organization is not, it becomes clearer what or who it is.
+Trademark and corporate identity give the organization a face, also called visual identity or profile.
+This profile is used to position the organization, that is, give it a place in the market.
+This refers to the place the organization occupies in the consumer's mind compared to the competition.
+Important here are the differences, especially the differences in values, drives and ambitions, expressed in the different missions and visions.
+What does one organization stand for and where does the other?
+So positioning is actually sort of double-up with the characterizations used to analyze identity.
+Where identity is the look from the inside and positioning is the look from the outside.
+But especially the search for the differences makes the use of positioning as a starting point for designing visual identity especially valuable.
+Because by naming what or who an organization is not, it becomes clearer what or who it is.

-Core values and motivation together form the organization's thought process.
-The self-image is mainly a reflection on this: what does this mean for ourselves, our goals and environment?
-Culture and communication are in between inside and outside, and are both organization-specific ways of expressing themselves, of manifesting themselves.
-Organization-specific means that they cannot be changed just like that.
-They are largely determined by the underlying values, convictions, motives and ambitions.
+Core values and motivation make up the organization's thought process.
+The self-image is primarily a reflection on it: what does this mean for ourselves, our goals and environment?
+Culture and communication sit between inside and outside, and are both organization-specific ways of expressing and manifesting oneself.
+Organization-specific means that they cannot simply be changed.
+They are largely determined by the underlying values, beliefs, motives and ambitions.
 And by the self-image.
-Capacity, supply and presentation have, of course, been a choice in which the ideas and self-image of the organization have played an important role.
-At the same time, once these things are in place, they become part of the organization's identity and therefore also image-determining.
-They can even become part of the core of the identity, as, for example, Philips always put the technology of the light bulb at the center, and later used technology as a mission statement in their campaign slogans: "Lets make things better", "Sense and simplicity" and "Innovation and you".
+Capacity, supply and presentation have obviously been a choice, in which the organization's thinking and self-image have played an important role.
+At the same time, once these things are in place, they become part of the organization's identity and thus also co-determine its image.
+They may even become part of the core of the identity, just as, for example, Philips always put the technology of the light bulb at the center, and later used technology as a mission statement in their campaign slogans : "Lets make things better", "Sense and simplicity" and "Innovation and you".

 The match between idea and need

 But how does an identity emerge?
-Of course not at once at the foundation.
+Obviously not all at once at creation.
 Usually it starts with a certain idea and/or know-how.
-The next step is capital and additional expertise, more people and machines, and nowadays mainly computers or software.
-The idea often includes a certain area of application and associated target group in the form of a constituency or sales market.
-Because without a potentially interested group of buyers or users, starting up a company or organisation is of course pointless.
-This target group also has another important function.
-By who they are and by making a kind of estimate of their needs, the founders of the company or organisation form a picture of the what and how the supply is becoming.
-Incidentally, without any market research being carried out here, because in this phase almost everything is still intuitive.
+The next step is capital and additional expertise, more people and machines, and nowadays especially computers or software.
+The idea often includes a certain scope and corresponding target group in the form of a constituency or sales market.
+Because without a potentially interested buyer or user group, starting a business or organization is, of course, pointless.
+That target group, by the way, has another important function.
+By who they are and by making some sort of assessment of their needs, the founders of the company or organization form a picture of the what and how of the offering-in-formation.
+By the way, without already doing market research here, because at this stage almost everything is still intuitive.

-For example, the founder of what became NIKE, a less than successful "runner" on a college team, was determined to sell running shoes to his teammates and athletes at other universities.
-The shoe he had in mind had to last longer than a single race and be affordable.
+So it was immediately clear to the founder of what eventually became NIKE, himself a not-so-successful "runner" on a college team, that he wanted to start selling running shoes to his teammates and athletes from other universities.
+The shoe he had in mind had to last longer than a single race as well as be affordable.
 That was in 1962.
-It wasn't until 9 years later that a student friend designed the Swoosh based on one word in the brief, "movement" (and paid for with a $25 check!).
-That same year, the name NIKE, Greek goddess of victory, was also coined 'in haste' by one of the salesmen.
+Only 9 years later, a student friend of his designed the Swoosh logo based on one word in the brief 'movement' (and paid for with a $25 check!).
+That same year, the name NIKE, Greek goddess of victory, was also coined "in haste" by one of the salesmen.
 The founder wanted an animal name, but a new shoe was going into production and the factory couldn't wait any longer.
-And so the name and logo arose more or less automatically from association with the two core values of the brand and the target group: (moving fast) and winning.
+And so the team opted for the name NIKE.
+And so the name and logo more or less naturally emerged from association with the two core values of the brand and its target audience: (fast forward) movement and winning.

 Identity and growth process

-In short, a company or organization starts somewhere, takes shape, size, interpretation and meaning.
-What is there first and what comes later, what is essential and what is an afterthought, are usually not immediately clear, but at some point there is a company, an organization with one or more founders, a history, a building, a product, service or other offer, a buyer group, competitors, and also a name.
-And somewhere during this process, the need arises for structure, organization of processes, targeted marketing and promotion, and control over the future.
-There is a growing awareness that at the heart of all this is the company or organisation itself, who and what are we (we naturally think from within ourselves, the people who have to let the company survive), what does our company, our organisation stand for, who and what do we want to achieve, with what and when?
-In other words: who, what, where?
-With the aim of building a lasting relationship with a certain group of people, the buyers or the users of the offer.
+In short, a business or organization starts somewhere, takes shape, size, interpretation and meaning.
+What comes first and what comes later, what is essential and what is secondary, are usually not immediately clear, but at some point there is a company, an organization with one or more founders, a history, a building, a product, service or other offering, a buyer group, competitors, and also a name.
+And somewhere along the way, the need arises for structure, organization of processes, targeted marketing and promotion, and control over the future.
+The realization grows that central to all this is the company or organization itself, who and what are we (of course we think from ourselves, the people who must make the company survive), what does our company, our organization stand for, who and what do we want to achieve, with what and when?
+In other words: who, what, where to go?
+With the goal of building a lasting relationship with a certain group of people, the buyers or users of the offer.

 Emotion and self-expression

-Except for utensils, marketing has long been concerned not with the functionality of the product or offering, but with the emotion and self-expression or self-actualization of the customer/customer.
-These are not inherent in the product or service, but are created with the company or organization as the source.
+With the exception of consumer products, marketing has long ceased to be about the functionality of the product or offering, but about the emotion and self-expression or self-actualization of the customer/customer.
+These are not inherent in the product or service, but are created using the company or organization as the source.
 Offer and provider are integrated, so to speak.
-The offer contains the desired emotion and expression of self-expression or self-realization .
-In other words, the offer is the manifestation of the identity of the provider, with the aim that provider and offer become personally recognizable to the customer/customer.
+Locked into the offer are the desired emotion and expression of self-expression or self-realization .
+In other words, the offer is the manifestation of the identity of the provider, with the goal that provider and offer become personally recognizable to the customer/customer.

-If we now look again at the identity matrix, we see that people must be able to recognize themselves in the core values, the most personal, unique body of thought of the organization.
-Of course one will also agree with the motivations and ambitions, as laid down in the mission and vision, and one will also agree with the behavior and policies of the organization.
-But ultimately these are all derivatives of the core values, the personal convictions with which the founders developed their original idea into a company or organization and which have served as a guide in all their further choices (and those of their successors).
-For example, Philips' core belief from the beginning has been a "make my world easier/better/comfortable" one, with electricity and technology at its core.
+If we look again at the identity matrix, we see that one should then be able to recognize oneself primarily in the core values, the most personal, unique ideas of the organization.
+Of course, one will also agree with the motivations and ambitions, as laid down in the mission and vision, and one will also agree with the behavior and policies of the organization.
+But ultimately these are all derivatives of the core values, the personal beliefs with which the founders developed their original idea into a company or organization and which served as a guide for all their subsequent choices (and those of their successors).
+For example, Philips' core belief from the beginning has been a "make my world easier/better/comfortable" one, centered around electricity and technology.
 Hence, Philips even created its own physics laboratory.
 After all, it was primarily about the ideas and products, not the form or emotion.
-With the somewhat unfortunate result that Philips never became strong in marketing either, because sales and turnover were not the driving forces or ambitions of the Philips engineers.
-Looking at our other example NIKE, the famous slogan Just do It sums up in exactly these three words how NIKE came to be and what it has become.
-Just read the book Shoe Dog by its founder Phil Knight.
-The swoosh, the name NIKE, the slogan Just Do It and even the title of the book Shoe Dog summarize the essence and thus the core value(s) of NIKE and its target audience.
-Because also as a (top) athlete you get moving, you just do it, and you go for the win.
+With the somewhat wry result that Philips also never became strong in marketing, because sales and revenue were not the drivers or ambitions of Philips engineers.
+Looking at our other example NIKE, the famous slogan Just do It summarizes in exactly these three words how NIKE came to be and what it has become.
+Just read founder Phil Knight's book Shoe Dog .
+The swoosh, the name NIKE, the slogan Just Do It and even the title of the book Shoe Dog summarize the essence and thus the core value(s) of NIKE and its target group.
+Because even as a (top) athlete, you get moving, just do it, and go for the win.
 Do and dare!

 What a company or organization ultimately becomes has to do with an idea and conviction.
-Inspired by this idea with the conviction as its guide or compass, the company or organization grows (motives and goals) and gets inspired (ambitions), finds meaning (self-image) and creates a framework for its actions (policy), actions and behavior (culture).
+Animated by this idea with conviction as its guide or compass, the company or organization grows (motives and goals) and is inspired (ambitions), finds meaning (self-image) and creates a framework for doings (policies), actions and behaviors (culture).
 And so everything is interrelated.
 And by now it should also be clear why core values form the basis for corporate design.
-And therefore immovable!
-Because if you take away the core, the foundation will fall from under the house.
+And therefore unshakeable!
+Because if you take away the core, the foundation under the house falls away.
 And you will have to start building again.
 From a new idea and/or a different motivation.

 But what about the questions about design as a catalyst for change, adaptation and innovation?
 What changes and does identity also change when design changes?
-There are various reasons for requesting a new or adapted design, such as a merger or takeover, a reorganisation, a change of policy or strategy, the need for a different culture, the recovery of an outdated or damaged image, a new target group and/or a new market position, but in our experience it is never about the essence of the organisation.
-Not even in a merger or acquisition, because even then the essence of one or both partners remains.
-That is why in our vision we speak of rediscovering and/or re-evaluating the core values, and not of looking for new values.
-Sometimes, however, the essence needs to be described in a new and different light and other core values that were not explicitly named before but that do belong to the essence are also (re)discovered.
+There are various reasons to ask for a new or adapted design, such as a merger or acquisition, a reorganization, change of policy or strategy, need for a different culture, restoration of an outdated or damaged image, a new target group and/or a new market position, but in our experience it never concerns the essence of the organization.
+Not even in a merger or acquisition, because even then the essence of one or both partners remains intact.
+That is why our vision also speaks of rediscovering and/or revaluing the core values, and not of searching for new values.
+However, it does happen that the essence has to be described anew in a new and different light and that other core values that were not previously explicitly named, but do belong to the essence, are (re)discovered.
 A good example of this is the KNZB (see the case).
-In order to bind recreational swimmers to the KNZB in addition to competitive swimmers, the KNZB had to become less administrative and more entrepreneurial.
-But its essence remained, namely being an umbrella body for the promotion of swimming sports in our country.
+In order to attract not only competitive swimmers but also recreational swimmers who do not swim in clubs, the KNZB had to become less administrative and more entrepreneurial.
+But its essence remained: being an umbrella body for the promotion of swimming in our country.

 But if the essence doesn't change, what does change without affecting the core?
-And what about design as a mirror of the organisation, when a new design replaces the old one?
-Does that also change the identity?
-We can be brief about this.
-First of all, everything is allowed to change, if the situation demands it.
-The world, society and the market are constantly changing and companies and organisations have to adapt.
-Sometimes they change their name and logo, like years ago the Dutch Heidemij changed its name to Arcadis and chose a salamander as their new logo, in order to get a better grip on their markets outside the Netherlands.
-And sometimes an organization gets a whole new look, like the Dutch Hunting Association, because the old image aroused too much resistance (see the case).
-But in both cases, the new name, logo and/or corporate identity reflect the same organization with the same identity and core values, only changed after the name change and re-designing.
+And what about design as a mirror of the organization, when a new design replaces the old?
+Does the identity change as well?
+Here we can be brief.
+First, everything is allowed to change, if the situation demands it.
+The world, society and the market are constantly changing, and companies and organizations have to adapt.
+Sometimes they change their name and logo, like years ago the Dutch Heidemij changed its name to Arcadis and chose a salamander as its new logo, in order to get a better grip on their markets outside the Netherlands.
+And sometimes an organization gets a whole new look, like the Dutch Hunters Association, because the old image evoked too much resistance (see the case study).
+But in both cases, the new name, logo and/or corporate identity reflect the same organization with the same identity and core values, only given a different look after the name change and re-designing.

 Visual identity more than corporate identity

-We recognize an organization by more than just its core values, of course.
-But the core values form the common thread and are therefore recognizable in everything else.
-And so the visual identity is more than just the corporate identity, and also includes the clothing and behavior of the employees (in the case of airlines, even decisive for the image), the architecture of the buildings, the layout of the offices, the marketing, communication and promotional expressions, and of course the product and the packaging or the material items that are part of the service.
-But just as core values guide the self-image, the corporate culture and the corporate identity, so the corporate identity guides the design of all physical and/or material matters.
+We recognize an organization by more than its core values, of course.
+But the core values do form the common thread and are therefore recognizable in everything else.
+And similarly, the visual identity is more than just the corporate identity, and includes clothing and behavior of employees (in the case of airlines, even decisive for the image), the architecture of the buildings, the layout of the offices, the marketing, communication and promotional expressions, and, of course, the product and packaging or material items that are part of the service.
+But just as core values guide the self-image, corporate culture and corporate identity, so the corporate identity guides the design of all physical and/or material items.

 Identity and visual identity, inside and outside are each other's mirror image and influence each other.
-In principle, the same applies to visual identity and image.
-In principle, because there is always so-called 'noise' between sender and receiver, partly because sender and receiver each look through their own glasses, but also because of external actors and actors that influence perception and image.
+The same applies in principle to visual identity and image.
+In principle, because there is always so-called 'noise' between sender and receiver, partly because sender and receiver each look through their own glasses, but also because of external (f)actors who influence perception and image.
 If necessary, it is important to adjust the image, but this must be done carefully, that is, the organization must always remain itself and credible.
-In such a case, bringing in a design and/or communication agency is no superfluous luxury.
-The examples on our site will hopefully have demonstrated this sufficiently.
-Business is about moving and changing in time.
-By keeping a finger on the pulse and renewing the corporate identity and communication tools in a timely manner, the organization remains current and 'in touch' with its environment.
+Hiring a design and/or communications agency is no luxury in such a case.
+The examples on our site have hopefully sufficiently demonstrated this.
+Entrepreneurship is about moving and changing in time.
+By keeping its finger on the pulse and renewing its corporate identity and means of communication in good time, the organization remains current and in touch with its environment.

 Finally, a word about core values.
 Core values, in our definition, are the deepest beliefs about who the organization is and what it stands for.
-Core values are anchored in the native soil, ancestry, national culture, history and beliefs (or non-beliefs) of the founders.
-That nationality and place of existence play an important role becomes clear when we look, for example, at the identity of KLM and Air France or at the high-tech companies of Silicon Valley or the difference between Hollywood and Bollywood films.
-But ideology and faith can also be decisive factors, think for example of the differences in programming, outward appearance and tone of voice of VARA or VPRO, the first still socialist and a tad moralistic, the other intellectual and challenging.
-Broadcasters who, incidentally, would never catch on in other countries or cultures.
-At their core they are too Dutch, too free-spirited and free-spirited and impertinent.
-These are core values that reflect the essence and, for that reason, are immutable.
-They are therefore clearly different values from corporate or instrumental values, which can be adapted and changed as the situation demands.
-An important difference that should not go unmentioned when explaining our vision and the identity matrix.
+Core values are anchored in the birthplace, origin, national culture, history and faith (or non-belief) of the founders.
+That nationality and place of existence play an important role becomes clear when we look, for example, at the identity of KLM and Air France or the high-tech companies of Silicon Valley or the difference between Hollywood and Bollywood movies.
+But ideology and belief can also be decisive factors, think for example of the differences in programming, outward appearance and voice of VARA or VPRO, the first still socialist and a tad moralistic, the other intellectual and challenging.
+Broadcasters who, by the way, would never catch on in other countries or cultures.
+They are at their core too Dutch, too free free-spirited and cheeky.
+These are core values that reflect the essence and for that reason are immutable.
+They are therefore clearly different values from corporate or instrumental values, which can be adapted and changed, however, if the situation demands it.
+An important difference that could not go unmentioned when explaining our vision and identity matrix.

 The essence of TD Cascadertoe

-We have elaborated on our vision above: first know who you are, then show who you are.
-Searching for the essence, the values or convictions that give company or organisation its unique meaning.
-In other words, the body of thought with which the client writes history and builds a bridge to its target groups and environment.
-This is what our logo and corporate identity design is based on.
-Over the years, we have perfected our method of translating the identity into form, colour, typography and images.
-And the client may, no must, think and choose along with us.
-After all, it is about his core, his identity.
-TD Cascade is there to help discover that core and to transform it into recognisable design that moves people and makes their company or organisation successful again.
-That is the core of our philosophy.
+We have elaborated above on our vision: first know who you are, then show who you are.
+Searching for the essence, the values or beliefs that give company or organization its unique meaning.
+In other words, the ideas with which the client writes history and builds the bridge to its target groups and environment.
+This is the basis for our logo and corporate identity design.
+Over the years, we have perfected our methodology for translating identity into form, color, typography and image.
+And the client may, no, must think along and choose.
+After all, it's about his core, his identity.
+TD Cascade is there to help discover that core and turn it into recognizable design that gets people moving and makes their company or organization successful - again.
+That is the core of our thinking.
 That is the essence of TD Cascade.